-Search Engine Optimization about building authority and credibility on the internet.
-Search engine rankings that deliver the right traffic are the side effect of having a good, original, informational, and easy to use website, that people, who make sense to do so, trust and link to.
+Search Engine Optimization is about building authority and credibility on the internet.
+Search engine rankings that deliver the right traffic are the effect of having a good, original, informational and easy to use website that people trust and link to because it makes sense to do so.

 These days, people want easy and they want instant.
 In most cases, that means when looking for a product or service, those listed on the first page of Google will get their business.
 That’s where we come in.

 Below are the basic services that contribute to either making your website better or increasing your reputation and authority across the internet.
 These services make up the nuts and bolts of the work that actually goes into properly done SEO, no matter who your service provider is.

 While World Wide Web wasn’t launched until August 24th, 1991, the infrastructure that makes up the internet had already been laid through the cumulation of various networks that had evolved since ARPANET.
 The earliest tool that had been used to crawl and index other websites were called “Archie” which was short for Archive.
 However, this search engine did not have a front end user experience or a back end algorithm.

 Gopher was the first search engine to use hypertext in 1992, followed by the first web indexing search engine Wandex.
 Soon after there was a parade of Search Engines as the internet increased in popularity:

 While the evolution of search engines before google is interesting, it really doesn’t matter too much in Modern SEO, which largely revolves around Google since its rise to complete dominance in the search market.

 As of June 2017, Google still dominates over 79% of search engine usage.

 Because of it’s dominance many of the best SEO practices are developed by understanding and reverse enginineering the following updates:

 As Google has become increasingly more refined in understanding the relevancy and authority of digital information, the process of Search Engine Optimization has become increasingly more clear, despite it’s increasing complexity.